 - Be careful not to confuse references to your list of reference with the references to footnotes or endnotes.

 - Precisely how you indicate references to footnotes or endnotes will often depend on the reference style you use.
 For example, if you use numbered references, it is not a good idea to use numbers to refer to footnotes.

 - Appendices can contain lists of items such as tables and figures included in your dissertation, questionnaires, observation forms, interview guidelines and so on.
 Appendices should be numbered and placed after the list of references.

 Even when you are quoting a text correctly (citing the source/indicating the presence of a quotation), be careful not to take the quotation out of its original context.
-Apart from ethical considerations, you will risk violating the Copyright Act (also available in an unofficial english translation), as Section 11 of the Act provides, among other things, that the character of a work must not be changed or degraded.
+Apart from ethical considerations, you will risk violating the Copyright Act, as Section 25 of the Act provides, among other things, that the character of a work must not be changed or degraded.
 Be careful not to distort the original meanings of texts when you are assembling arguments put forward by different authors.
 For example, be careful when shortening quotations and do not omit references to conflicting data or arguments.